davidje13/RevExp/README.md

 ## Performance and Security Considerations

-Matching is performed using an algorithm which executes in linear time on the size of the input for a given pattern.
+Matching is performed using an algorithm which executes in polynomial time on the size of the input for a given pattern.
 This means it is not vulnerable to catastrophic backtracking (but note that untrusted patterns can take arbitrarily long to compile and use an unbounded amount of memory).